 - Advanced feature set and multi-window control Userful's advanced remote management, multi-windowing capabilities, API, scheduling, cloud content distribution, mirroring, and other features can be a valuable addition to LED deployments at a reasonable price in relation to the total project costs.

 - Splitting & Tiling (for Higher resolution LED walls): Individual LED panels (each receiving a 1920x1080 or lower HDMI input) can be treated the same as individual conventional LCD panels in a video wall and can be tiled together by the Userful video wall controller with one receiver per HDMI input.
 This leverages Userful's 4K, 6K, or 8K output capabilities as well as Userful's artistic flexibility and control to create and drive large or unique video wall configurations.

-Note: For smooth playback on LED video walls, we recommend purchasing server and networking hardware from Userful that is capable of handling 60FPS playback to ensure the highest possible framerates.
+Note: For smoothest playback on LED video walls, we recommend sizing your server and networking hardware from Userful to be capable of handling 60FPS playback to ensure the highest possible framerates.

 Will growth in LED walls will reduce the market demand for video wall controllers?

 This is another question I get asked frequently.
 Already today, almost all ultra-narrow bezel video-wall class LCD displays have a built-in tile-matrix daisy-chain splitter so if you just want to scale a single source over a grid layout at low resolution, it is effectively the same situation as wtih an LED wall and you can get by with just a media player.
 Of course most people want to have unlimited resolution and multiple sources and more flexibility.
 So either way if somebody wants to do something more advanced than a single source, they’ll still need a controller, no matter the display technology.